MicrosoftDocs/visualstudio-docs.pt-br/docs/extensibility/creating-a-basic-project-system-part-1.md

     }
     ```

-5. No *SimpleProjectFactory.cs*, adicione a diretiva a seguir `using` após as `using` diretivas existentes.
+5. Em *SimpleProjectFactory. cs*, adicione a diretiva a seguir `using` após as `using` diretivas existentes.

     ```csharp
     using Microsoft.VisualStudio.Project;